Make Your Herbs Last!

 After the herbs have been washed, trim the ends of the stems and fill a glass or jar with about an inch of water.
 Place the herbs in the jar as though they were a bouquet of flowers.
 To store tender greens, loosely cover your "bouquet" with a plastic bag or cling wrap.
 Store in the refrigerator or on a cool kitchen counter.

 To store basil, leave uncovered and place on the counter where the basil can get some sunlight.
 Change the water as needed or if it discolors.
-See full "Basil Storage Tip" below.
+See detailed basil storage information on the main Tips & Tricks page.

 Storing Woody Herbs